 SECTION 1.
-The Fair Board will neither condone nor tolerate lewd inappropriate behavior by exhibitors, including but not limited to water fights, both during the Fair and during activities associated with the Fair.
+The Fair Board will neither condone nor tolerate lewd inappropriate behavior, including but not limited to water fights, both during the Fair and during activities associated with the Fair.
 The Fair Board reserves the right to address each violation of this rule on a case-by-case basis, and violators will be subject to such penalty as the Fair Board may, in their sole discretion, order.

 SECTION 2.
-EACH EXHIBITOR, IN CONSIDERATION OF ENTERING ANY EXHIBIT IN THE FAIR, AGREES TO INDEMNIFY, DEFEND AND HOLD THE FAIR, THE FAIR BOARD, AND ITS FAIR SUPERINTENDENTS, AGENTS, EMPLOYEES, GUESTS AND INVITEES, HARMLESS FROM AND AGAINST ANY AND ALL CLAIMS, LIABILITIES, COSTS, DAMAGES, ACTIONS, AND EXPENSES (INCLUDING ATTORNEYS FEES) RESULTING FROM THE ACTS OR OMISSIONS OF THE EXHIBITOR, THEIR EXHIBITS, OR EMPLOYEES AND AGENTS AT OR DURING THE FAIR.
+IN CONSIDERATION OF ENTERING ANY EXHIBIT IN THE FAIR, AGREES TO INDEMNIFY, DEFEND AND HOLD THE FAIR, THE FAIR BOARD, AND ITS FAIR SUPERINTENDENTS, AGENTS, EMPLOYEES, GUESTS, AND INVITEES, HARMLESS FROM AND AGAINST ANY AND ALL CLAIMS, LIABILITIES, COSTS, DAMAGES, ACTIONS, AND EXPENSES (INCLUDING ATTORNEY FEES) RESULTING FROM THE ACTS OR OMISSIONS OF THE EXHIBITOR, THEIR EXHIBITS, OR EMPLOYEES AND AGENTS AT OR DURING THE FAIR.

 SECTION 3.
-All exhibitors at the fair shall at all times deport themselves with honesty and good sportsmanship.
+Everyone at the fair shall at all times deport themselves with honesty and good sportsmanship.
 His/her conduct in this competitive environment shall always reflect the highest standards of honor and dignity.

 SECTION 4.
-All leaders working with the exhibitors are under an affirmative responsibility to do more than avoid improper conduct or questionable acts.
+All working with the exhibitors are under an affirmative responsibility to do more than avoid improper conduct or questionable acts.
 Their moral values must be so certain and positive that those younger and more pliable will be influenced by their fine example.

 SECTION 5.
-All exhibitors who violate the conduct regulations will forfeit premiums, awards and auction proceeds and shall be prohibited from future exhibition at the Rock County Fair.
+All who violate the conduct regulations will forfeit premiums, awards and auction proceeds and shall be prohibited from future exhibition at the Rock County Fair.

 SECTION 6.
-Exhibitors are required to keep their spaces and stalls clean, removing any debris and placing it in the proper containers that are provided.
+Keep spaces and stalls clean, removing any debris and placing it in the proper containers that are provided.